-The Green Footprint Project enables YHA travellers to offset their environmental impact and reduce their carbon footprint by purchasing a native tree or shrub which is then planted in Canterbury and Wellington.
+The Green Footprint Project enables YHA travellers to offset their environmental impact and reduce their carbon footprint by purchasing a native tree or shrub which is then planted in Canterbury or Wellington.
 The project kicked off in 2004 as a pledge for conservation and to support ecotourism.
 Since then almost 11,000 trees and shrubs have been planted!
 Wellington and Christchurch staff and volunteers hold planting days each spring where pokaka, totara, matai, kohikatea and more are planted to support biodiversity.

 While hostelling itself is a perfect example of sustainable travel, as it encourages travellers to leave a smaller footprint by sharing rooms and communal spaces, YHA travellers can go the extra eco mile with the Green Footprint Project.